 BEST TIME TO TRAVEL CUBA

-To travel to Cuba, it is necessary to have a visa / tourist card.
-To obtain the visa you must have a valid passport that expires in more than 6 months from the visit.
-The tourist visa is only given for leisure and tourism purposes and is mandatory to enter the country.
-It lasts for 30 days extendible 30 days more directly at any immigration office of the country.
+It is necessary to have a visa / tourist card to travel to Cuba.
+To obtain the visa, you must have a valid passport that does not expire within 6 months from the date of visit.
+The tourist visa is mandatory to enter the country and is only given for leisure and tourism purposes.
+It lasts for 30 days and is extendable for 30 more days directly at any immigration office of the country.

 - Cuban Consulate: The price is 22 euros.
 The only thing necessary is time, since the opening hours at the consulate of Cuba, in Madrid for example, is only from 09:00 to 16:00 on weekdays.

 - Agency: Many agencies carry out the procedures to obtain the visa.
 There are a lot but the most well-known and the one we used is Onlinetours.
 The price is the same: 22€.
 You would have to pay for the visa shipment by mail, which was 2€.
 We received the visas by express mail within two days.

 Note: If you are going to enter Cuba from the US, please note that this type of visa / tourist card is not valid.
 You would have to get the visa directly at the American airport.
 The price varies according to the airport.
 From Miami, for example, the price of the visa is 100$.

 There is no special vaccination requirement to visit Cuba.
 However, it is always recommended, regardless of the country visited, to have at least the first three of the following vaccines: